Emetullah Kadın

-Emetullah Banu Kadın (امت اللہ کدین and 'Queen'; also wrote as Ümmetullah; dead in 1740) was the chief consort (BaşKadin) of the Ottoman Sultan Ahmed III.
+Emetullah Banu Kadın (امت اللہ کدین and 'Queen'; also written as Ümmetullah; died 1740) was the chief consort (BaşKadin) of the Ottoman Sultan Ahmed III.
 She was his favorite consort and the mother of his firstborn and favorite child, the princess Fatma Sultan.

 Biography

 Her origins are unknown.
-She was born before 1690 and entered in Ahmed III's harem when he was enthroned, in August 1703.
+She was born before 1690 and entered Ahmed III's harem when he was enthroned, in August 1703.
 In the harem, she was renamed Emetullah Banu and became Ahmed's first and favorite consort, with the title of BaşKadin (chief consort).
 Ahmed loved her more than his other consorts, and honoured her with a mosque, a school and a fountain.

 On 22 September 1704, Emetullah give birth the firstborn of Ahmed, a daughter, Fatma Sultan, who became Ahmed's favorite child.
 It is unknown if she had other children.

 In 1730, the Tulip Era ended with the Patrona Halil's rebellion and Ahmed was dethroned and imprisoned, with his daughter Fatma and Fatma's husband, the Grand Vizir Ibrahim Pasha.
-Emetullah, with the other consorts, lost her property and jewels and was confinated in the Eski Saray, where she died in 1740.
-She was buried in Istanbul, near the tomb of Lala Mustafa Pasha or these of Neberf Kalfa, an harem's teacher, and Abdulganf, a muezzin.
+Emetullah, with the other consorts, lost her property and jewels and was confined in the Eski Saray, where she died in 1740.
+She was buried in Istanbul, near the tomb of Lala Mustafa Pasha or those of Neberf Kalfa, an harem's teacher, and Abdulganf, a muezzin.